sonhal/googlecodelabs-python-kurs/python-kurs-group-b.md

 ## Mixing it up!
 Duration: 5:00

-We can combine these operators to evaluate more complex expresions.
+We can combine these operators to evaluate more complex expressions.

 ```python